Vitaliano23/FDS_COMP_2025/README.md

 # FDS_COMP_2025 — Kaggle Competition (Pokémon Battle Prediction 2025)

-This repository contains three independent models designed to generate submissions for the Kaggle competition **“FDS — Pokémon Battles Prediction 2025.”**
+This repository contains three independent models designed to generate submissions for the Kaggle competition **“FDS — Pokémon Battles Prediction 2025.”**, developed as part of the *Fundamentals of Data Science* course.
 Each model is provided as a separate Python script.

 ## Repository Contents